zio/zio/docs/datatypes/contextual/zlayer.md

 val layer2: ZLayer[Any, Nothing, String] = ZIO.succeed("Hello, World!").toLayer
 ```

-For example, assume we have a `ZIO` effect that read the application config from a file, we can create a layer from that:
+For example, assume we have a `ZIO` effect that reads the application config from a file, we can create a layer from that:

 ```scala mdoc:compile-only
 import zio._